TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Related Work

-The rise in machine learning and tensor algebra accelerators has been followed by an increase in tools that explore the accelerator design space and model performance and costs~\cite{interstellar, timeloop, sparseloop_micro, maestro, kjolstad:2017:tta, senanayake:2020:asi, cosa, zigzag, stonne, ahrens:2021:aac}.
+{ The rise in machine learning and tensor algebra accelerators has been followed by an increase in tools that explore the accelerator design space and model various efficiency characteristics~\cite{interstellar, timeloop, sparseloop_micro, maestro, senanayake:2020:asi, cosa, zigzag, stonne, ahrens:2021:aac}.
 Most frameworks solely support dense computations and target DNN applications~\cite{timeloop, maestro, cosa, zigzag}.

 Table~\ref{related:compare:sparse} compares frameworks that model architectures computing on sparse tensors.
 STONNE~\cite{stonne} is a cycle-level modeling framework for DNN accelerators.
 Like \specname, STONNE's analysis is data-driven; however, the only sparse workload it supports is SpMSpM.

-CIN-P~\cite{ahrens:2021:aac} is a mapper language that, when combined with an asymptotic cost model and autoscheduler, generates mappings that can then be compiled using TACO~\cite{kjolstad:2017:tta}.
-Since it uses asymptotic analysis, the mapper only considers loop order, loop fusion, and rank swizzling transformations.
-However, it does not consider partitioning and architectural features like caches or parallel units.
-Sparseloop~\cite{sparseloop_micro}, on the other hand, has a flexible hardware backend and takes as input a specification of the architecture, a statistical model of the data, sparse optimizations such as skip-based intersection~\cite{extensor}, and a user-specified mapping.
+Two other works---Sparseloop~\cite{sparseloop_micro} and the Sparse Abstract Machine (SAM)~\cite{sam}---model sparse workloads expressed in the Einsum language, but with lower fidelity than \specname.
+Sparseloop~\cite{sparseloop_micro} has a flexible hardware backend and takes as input a specification of the architecture, a statistical model of the data, sparse optimizations such as intersection~\cite{extensor}, and a user-specified mapping.
 It returns estimates of performance and energy consumption.
-Unlike \specname, it does not support many of the mappings important to sparse computations, such as cascaded Einsums, caches, rank swizzling, and others.
-Additionally, CIN-P and Sparseloop analytically model the tensors' sparsity patterns.
-The data-driven nature of \specname enables cost estimates that better reflect the specific distribution of a given workload.
-The Sparse Abstract Machine (SAM)~\cite{sam} targets an architecture consisting of hardware modules similar to those supported by TeAAL; however, it does not attempt to generate high-fidelity models of specific accelerator architectures.
+Unlike \specname, it does not support many of the features important to sparse computations, such as cascaded Einsums, caches, rank swizzling, and others.
+Of note, Sparseloop models sparsity analytically using probability distributions.
+By contrast, \specname evaluates on real tensors directly.
+This enables \specname to achieve higher-fidelity modeling, at the cost of increased simulator runtime.
+SAM~\cite{sam} targets an architecture consisting of hardware modules similar to those supported by \specname.
+However, rather than generating high-fidelity models of specific accelerator designs, it models the accelerator dataflow on the SAM hardware.

+Beyond accelerators, prior work on CIN-P~\cite{ahrens:2021:aac} considers sparse workload modeling for programmable devices such as CPUs.
+Specifically, CIN-P is a mapper language that, when combined with an asymptotic cost model and autoscheduler, generates mappings that can then be compiled using TACO~\cite{taco}.
+Since it uses asymptotic analysis, the mapper only considers a small subset of the space of mapping decisions, including loop order and fusion.